THE BALANCE THE TRIANGLE LENS AND SYSTEMIC RISK

 - Technological / System — architectures, controls, permissions, auditability

-How to use this: diagnose where drift is occurring and where it should be corrected.
-If you only “fix” one depth, failure migrates.
+Drift occurs at all levels.
+Explore all six depths to diagnose where drift is occurring and where it should be corrected.
+Because if you only “fix” one depth, failure migrates.

 The Drift Loop